 And after hearing the specifics of his story around his calling to serve, I had to agree.
 A 2×4 had hit him!
 I left that meeting with a great sense of relief and drove over the summit on Highway 17, thankful for such lucid advice from such a dear friend.

 Suddenly, Roger’s wisdom rang out to me; there was no mistaking the 2×4.
 The cloud of doubt was lifting; it was all suddenly quite clear.
 I began to see that I had been hit multiple times!

 My layoff from Oracle hit me with the power of a steel 2×4.
 It shook my foundation.
-But was that God?
 In pursuing the job search and taking classes from the outplacement firm, I sensed that my heart was not fully in the work I was seeking.
 The fear of unemployment was driving me.
 The bills were still coming in and I needed to work!

 Then two more 2×4s descended onto my head that finally rang my bell.
 God was calling.

 The first was a job opportunity I pursued at a data storage company in downtown Mountain View, PureStorage.
 The stars had finally aligned, and I felt like this was the job for me.
-I had twelve interviews and two presentations to their executive staff over a couple of months.
+I had twelve interviews and two extensive presentations to their executive staff over a couple of months.
 It had been all-consuming and appeared to be a perfect fit.
-From everything I could see, they liked me.
+I had good inside contacts and from everything I could see, they liked me.
 They targeted the Oracle database customers as a new opportunity and needed a seasoned marketing professional to navigate Oracle’s myriad of product teams, organizations, and technology.
 I could even walk to the office from home.

 In the end, I had to call them to find out they had hired someone else.
 That was a Muhammad Ali shot straight to the forehead.
 I was on my back.